-THE BECKY CARMICHAEL FAN CLUB is a half hour lesson in the price of fame from writer/director Andrew J.D.
-Robinson (WE KNOW YOU ARE HOME).
+THE BECKY CARMICHAEL FAN CLUB is a half-hour lesson in the price of fame from writer/director Andrew J.D.
+Robinson (WE KNOW YOU ARE HOME, WE ARE THE MISSING).
 It’s a plausible, and scary, take on identity theft and stalking.

 Becky (Gabrielle Banville) was famous on YouTube for her singing.
 These days her voice is gone and she’s trying to live a more normal life.
 Reuniting with her estranged brother Jesse (Tristan Mcintosh) she slowly beginning to achieve her goal.